 An essential element of leading teams is understanding wants and needs.

-If you find yourself at odds with someone on your team, one of the most powerful things you can do is to ask them what they want, and then share what you need.
+If you find yourself at odds with someone on your team, one of the most powerful things you can do is ask them what they want and share what you need.

-First, it’s shocking how hard it can be to articulate what it is you want.
+First, it’s shocking how hard it can be to articulate what you want.

 Second, it’s shocking how quickly that knowledge can clear away what’s superficial and focus the conversation on what matters.

 You can’t treat everyone as if they were equally important to the team’s goals and ambitions.

 Within your stakeholders, who’s on the A-List?
 If you could have only five names, who would they be?